-Join Mike Rankin for an in-depth discussion in this video Creating InDesign book files, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Creating InDesign book files, part of InDesign: Creating Long Documents.

 - InDesign book files are a key tool for working with long documents that are made up of many InDesign files.
 Book files allow you to organize groups of documents for three purposes, automatic numbering of pages and chapters, synchronizing the definitions of things like styles and swatches, and output-related tasks like packaging, preflighting, printing, and export to PDF.
 So in this movie we'll start our look at InDesign book files by creating a book, adding files to it, and getting familiar with some of the controls and options in the panel.

 To create a book file, just go to the file menu and choose new book, I'll just call this CompleteBookofCheese and save it to the desktop.
 And when you first create a book file, you can see that it's empty, so you need to add InDesign documents to it.
 And you can only add InDesign documents to books, not InDesign templates, not in-copy documents, not snippets or anything else.
 To add files to the book, just click the plus icon at the bottom of the panel, and then navigate to the files you want to add.